Garry Stevens

 Photo of Garry Stevens

-Not much is known about the early life of vocalist Garry Stevens.
-Stevens played trumpet in Don Bestor’s orchestra before joining Charlie Spivak’s band as vocalist in February 1941.
+By April 1940, Stevens had begun to work as a musician.
+He played trumpet in Don Bestor’s orchestra before joining Charlie Spivak’s band as vocalist in February 1941.
 His voice graced most of Spivak’s early popular ballads, often accompanied by the Stardusters vocal quartet.
 Stevens appeared with the band in their 1941 Minoco soundie, “Papa Nicolini,” and placed tenth in Billboard magazine’s 1943 college poll for best male band vocalist.
 He also filled in on trumpet with the orchestra as needed.

 Stevens remained with Spivak until enlisting in the Army Air Force in November 1942.
 He received a five month deferment and returned to the band in December, planning to stay until his deferment was up.
 He was gone by late March 1943.
 After the war, Stevens joined with Freddie Slack’s new orchestra in June 1946, leaving by October.
 In October, he became a member of Tex Beneke’s Glenn Miller orchestra, where he performed on several of the band’s hit songs.
 He also appeared with them in the short film Musical Merry-Go-Round #2.